-We are interested in identifying a direct causal link between the propensity to monitor one's peers in a group lending program and the rate at which members of the group default.
-While there already exists a literature that attempts to estimate this link, the results are not conclusive.
+To resolve this discrepancy, we are interested in identifying a causal link between the propensity to monitor one's peers in a group lending program and the rate at which individual members of the group default.
+While a literature already exists that attempts to estimate this link, the results are not conclusive.
 One strand of this literature, which is perhaps higher in external validity, measures peer monitoring by proxy, though it does so in actual group lending programs.
-Another strand, much higher in internal validity, uses laboratory experiments to test whether the incentives of group lending are strong enough to cultivate peer monitoring.
-Considering the first approach, Wydick (1999) made a valuable early contribution by showing that Guatemalan loan-group members who work farther away, on average, from the other members are less likely to insure each other against negative shocks and have lower repayment rates.
-Further, when group members know the sales of the other members, insurance is more likely to be offered and there are fewer defaults.
-More recently, Ahlin and Townsend (2007) study group lending in Thailand, where they use the fraction of the group living in the same village and the number of members with a relative in the group as measures of peer monitoring.
-Their estimates indicate that the bank is less likely to have penalized the group by raising the interest rate if more of the group lives in the same village and if there are fewer relatives in the group, the latter result being interpreted as it potentially being harder to discipline close relatives.
-Lastly, working in Peru, Karlan (2007) also shows that the physical distance between group members affects repayment: the higher the fraction of the group living within a ten minute walk of each other, the less in default the members are at the end of the loan cycle.1
+Another strand, much higher in internal validity, uses laboratory experiments to test whether group lending incentives are strong enough to cultivate peer monitoring.
+Considering the first approach, Wydick (1999) made a valuable early contribution by showing that Guatemalan loan-group members who work in closer proximity, on average, to the other members are more likely to insure each other against negative shocks and have higher repayment rates.
+Moreover, when group members know the sales of the other members, insurance is more likely to be offered and there are fewer defaults.
+More recently, Ahlin and Townsend (2007) studied group lending in Thailand, where they used the fraction of the group living in the same village and the number of members with a relative in the group as measures of peer monitoring.
+Their estimates indicate that the bank is less likely to penalize the group by raising the interest rate if more of the group lives in the same village and if there are fewer relatives in the group-the latter result being interpreted as it is potentially harder to discipline close relatives.
+Lastly, working in Peru, Karlan (2007) also shows that the physical distance between group members affects repayment: the higher the fraction of the group living within a 10-minute walk of each other, the less likely the members are to be in default at the end of the loan cycle.1

-In the laboratory, the incentives of group lending have been simulated to more cleanly identify the effects of peer monitoring.
-In addition to the contribution of Abbink et al. (2006) who showed how "social ties" can affect loan performance via selection into loan groups, Cason et al. (2009) show that group members are willing to monitor each other, even at a cost, and when the cost to group members is lower than the cost to the banker, group lending is more profitable.
-More still is learned when the lab is brought to the field.
-Gine et al. (2009) set the stage with experiments conducted in a large market in Peru.
-They show how group loan programs can raise repayment because of the embedded mutual insurance arrangement that allows some borrowers to invest in riskier, but more rewarding projects.
-Somewhat surprisingly, working in Vietnam with poor inhabitants of Ho Chi Minh City, Kono (2006) shows that group lending performs worse than individual lending even after group members can monitor and penalize each other.
-In South Africa and Armenia, Cassar et al. (2007) also simulate the incentives of group lending and find that experimental measures of trustworthiness between group members predict experimental repayment rates.
+In the laboratory, the group lending incentives have been simulated to more cleanly identify the effects of peer monitoring.
+In addition to the contribution of Abbink, Irlenbusch, and Renner (2006) who showed how social ties can affect loan performance via selection into loan groups, Cason, Gangadhara, and Maitra (2009) show that group members are willing to monitor each other, even at a cost, and when the cost that group members incur is lower than the cost to the bank, group lending is more profitable.
+More insight is gained when the lab is brought to the field.
+Giné et al. (forthcoming) set the stage with experiments conducted in a Peruvian large market.
+They show how group loan programs can raise repayment rates because of the embedded mutual insurance arrangement that allows some borrowers to invest in riskier but more rewarding projects.
+Somewhat surprisingly, working in Vietnam with poor inhabitants of Ho Chi Minh City, Kono (2006) shows that group lending practices perform worse than individual loans even when group members can monitor and penalize each other.
+In South Africa and Armenia, Cassar, Crowley, and Wydick (2007) also simulate the incentives associated with group lending and find that experimental measures of the trust that exists among group members accurately predict experimental repayment rates.